365cent/deno-mx-sb/posts/free-gts-ssl-with-caddy.md

 Here's how you can get a free SSL certificate from Google and install it with Caddy:

 1. Create a project on Google Cloud Platform first (it's free, and you get a free $200 credit when you sign up).
-2. Get your project ID: go to your GCP dashboard (<https://console.cloud.google.com/apis/dashboard?project=sharp-fire-310301>) and click the "My Project" button in the top left corner.
+2. Get your project ID: go to your GCP dashboard (e.g. <https://console.cloud.google.com/apis/dashboard?project=sharp-fire-310301>) and click the "My Project" button in the top left corner.
 Your project ID (e.g., sharp-fire-310310) should appear.
-3. Go to https://console.cloud.google.com/apis/library/publicca.googleapis.com?project=<Project ID> to activate your Public Certificate Authority API. where Project ID is what you obtained in the previous step.
+3. Go to [https://console.cloud.google.com/apis/library/publicca.googleapis.com?project=<Project ID>](<1. https://console.cloud.google.com/apis/library/publicca.googleapis.com?project=<Project ID>>) to activate your Public Certificate Authority API. where Project ID is what you obtained in the previous step.
 Enable it for free.
 4. Create an authority key: In the top right corner, click the Cloud Shell icon.
 Type in the following command:

    ```shell